How does Colorado state income tax and unemployment insurance work in 2026?

 What a Colorado hire through Teamed looks like, day by day:

 Pricing is one number per employee per month, in any currency you pay us in.
 No FX mark-up between your billing currency and the US dollars Teamed remits to the state.
 Statutory employer cost, FICA, FUTA, SUI, FAMLI, workers’ comp, Denver OPT where applicable, passes through itemised on every invoice.
-No hidden fees.
 Every line is auditable.

 Colorado is the state where the federal-only payroll mindset costs the most.
 The income tax is the simplest in the country at 4.40 percent flat, but FAMLI takes a 0.88 percent slice off every wage with the employer share split unless you are under ten headcount, and the SUI wage base just jumped to $30,600.
 Most employers we onboard had not added FAMLI to their payroll setup at all.
 We capture the employer-share question and the work-address jurisdiction at onboarding, so neither shows up as a Q1 surprise.